Antihypertensive

-Antihypertensives are a class of drugs that are used to treat hypertension (high blood pressure).
+Antihypertensives are a class of medications that are used to treat hypertension (high blood pressure).
 Antihypertensive therapy seeks to prevent the complications of high blood pressure, such as stroke, heart failure, kidney failure and myocardial infarction.
 Evidence suggests that a reduction of blood pressure by 5 mmHg can decrease the risk of stroke by 34% and of ischaemic heart disease by 21%.
 It can reduce the likelihood of dementia, heart failure, and mortality from cardiovascular disease.
 There are many classes of antihypertensives, which lower blood pressure by different means.
 Among the most important and most widely used medications are thiazide diuretics, calcium channel blockers, angiotensin-converting enzyme inhibitors (ACE inhibitors), angiotensin II receptor blockers or antagonists (ARBs), and beta blockers.

 Which type of medication to use initially for hypertension has been the subject of several large studies and resulting national guidelines.
 The fundamental goal of treatment should be the prevention of the important endpoints of hypertension, such as heart attack, stroke and heart failure.
 Patient age, associated clinical conditions and end-organ damage also play a part in determining dosage and type of medication administered.
 The several classes of antihypertensives differ in side effect profiles, ability to prevent endpoints, and cost.
 The choice of more expensive agents, where cheaper ones would be equally effective, may have negative impacts on national healthcare budgets.
 As of 2018, the best available evidence favors low-dose thiazide diuretics as the first-line treatment of choice for high blood pressure when drugs are necessary.
 Although clinical evidence shows calcium channel blockers and thiazide-type diuretics are preferred first-line treatments for most people (from both efficacy and cost points of view), an ACEi is recommended by NICE in the UK for those under 55 years old.